 Classical Trumpeter and Gold Medal Global Music Award Winner Mary Elizabeth Bowden has been described by Gramophone Magazine as “brilliant” and “radiant in new repertoire for trumpet.”
-Bowden, a Yamaha Performing Artist, is highly regarded for her artistry and virtuosity as a soloist, and has been praised for the clarity, purity and power of her sound.
+Bowden, a Yamaha Performing Artist and Opus Klassik Nominee, is highly regarded for her artistry and virtuosity as a soloist, and has been praised for the clarity, purity and power of her sound.
 Bowden released both her second solo album, Rêverie (with the Kassia Ensemble), and her debut album, Radiance (featuring new American works), on Summit Records.
-Bowden is a 2020 Opus Klassik Awards Nominee in 3 categories: Instrumentalist of the Year, Young Artist of Year, and Instrumental Soloist.
 Rêverie was featured as one of the Top Albums of the Year for the Global Music Awards and on Textura Magazine’s Top Ten Classical Albums of the Year.
 She has been featured on MPR’s “New Classical Tracks” with Julie Amacher, which is being aired on NPR stations across the United States.

 Bowden is the First Prize winner of the International Women’s Brass Conference Trumpet Competition.
 She is also the 2nd Prizewinner of the 2019 American Prize in Instrumental Performance.
 She has performed as a soloist with China’s Hunan Symphony Orchestra at the Hunan Spring Festival Concert, Montana’s Big Sky Festival, Evansville Philharmonic, Peninsula Symphony (California), Laredo Philharmonic Orchestra, Croatian Army Wind Band at the Velika Gorica Brass Festival, Chameleon Arts Ensemble (Boston), Festival Amadeus Strings (Montana), Springfield Symphony (Missouri), Naples Symphony, Fifth Avenue Chamber Orchestra (Florida), Richmond Philharmonic Orchestra, San Juan Symphony, Springfield (Ohio) Symphony Orchestra and New Haven Chamber Orchestra, among several others.
 She has performed with trumpet soloist Jouko Harjanne at the Lieksa Brass Week in Finland, where she also served on the jury of the Lieksa International Trumpet Competition.
 At The Banff Center in Alberta, Canada, she performed Vivaldi’s Concerto for 2 Trumpets with trumpeters Jens Lindemann and Ryan Anthony.
 She was also awarded the Public Prize from the Perrenoud Foundation International Music Competition.
 Bowden frequently performs in recital both in solo programs and as the Dash Duo with her husband, trumpeter David Dash.
 Bowden and Dash teach at the University of North Carolina School of the Arts, Dash as the Assistant Professor of Trumpet and Bowden as a Resident Artist.
 Bowden is also Assistant Professor of Trumpet at Shenandoah Conservatory.